 Pb-Free (RoHS): TI's terms "Lead-Free" or "Pb-Free" mean semiconductor products that are compatible with the current RoHS requirements for all 6 substances, including the requirement that lead not exceed 0.1% by weight in homogeneous materials.
 Where designed to be soldered at high temperatures, TI Pb-Free products are suitable for use in specified lead-free processes.
 Pb-Free (RoHS Exempt): This component has a RoHS exemption for either 1) lead-based flip-chip solder bumps used between the die and package, or 2) lead-based die adhesive used between the die and leadframe.
-The component is otherwise considered Pb-Free (RoHS compatible) as defined above.
+The component has a Roh5 exemption for eitner 1) lead-based filip-chip solder bumps used between the die and package, or 2) lead-based die adnesive used the die and leadframe.
+The component is otherwise considered Pb-Free (Roh5 compatible) as defined above.